Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 proportion of each level in each slice.
 The absolute values can already be seen by the height of the heatmap slice.

-The color schema for the barplots is extracted from the heatmap.
+The color schema for the barplots is automatically extracted from the heatmap.

 ```r